Chlamydia treatment

 - bleeding or spotting between periods

-Pelvic pain, pain when having sex and unexpected bleeding are possible symptoms of PID, a more severe infection.
-If you have these symptoms you should see a doctor in person so they can examine you and start treatment as soon as possible.
+Important: Pelvic pain, pain during sex, and unexpected bleeding are also possible symptoms of pelvic inflammatory disorder, a more severe infection.
+If you have these symptoms, you should see a doctor in person so they can examine you and start treatment as soon as possible.

 - pain and swelling in the testicles